01 of 06

 It's difficult to mix up an entire bag of concrete at once.
 So, you need to halve the bag.
 I imagine you would need to do the same thing with these 50 pound American Clay bags.Continue to 4 of 6 below.

 04 of 06

 Now, here's the fun part.
 With a trowel, you spread the plaster very thinly across the surface at a low angle.
 What this means is that you're not laying it down in thick, drywall compound-like sheets, but even thinner.
-The good thing about this is that it extends the product, so that a 50 lb. bag with the correct mixture of water is estimated to last an average of 160-180 square feet.Continue to 5 of 6 below.
+The good thing about this is that it extends the product, so that a 50 pound bag with the correct mixture of water is estimated to last an average of 160 to 180 square feet.Continue to 5 of 6 below.

 05 of 06